 Note: Stairway to Heaven (Haiku Stairs) trail has been closed since 1987.
 Neither the State of Hawaii or the City and County of Honolulu have no plans to re-open the stairs.
 It is illegal to hike this trail and to do so would be cause for citation or arrest.
 There is also a risk of falling boulders, landslides, and drowning.
-As such, all accounts here are fictional.
-This is a work of fiction.
-Names, characters, places and incidents either are products of the author’s imagination or are used fictitiously.
-Any resemblance to actual events or locales or persons, living or dead, is entirely coincidental.
-Adobe Photoshop is a wonderful piece of software that allows one to superimpose another into a photo making it seem as if they were somewhere when if fact they were not.
-Got it?
+As our disclaimer partially reads: “I’m not your daddy, these are dangerous as sh*t hikes, even the simple ones, if you got club feet don’t even think about it yo, and if you or your estate tries to put this on me for damages I will F*ck your Sh*t up, I know some Samoans who can do it too.”

 First, the Stairway to Heaven trail is off limits and it is illegal to trespass.
 This post does not encourage people to break any laws.
 But, we know many people attempt to reach the stairs every week and this post attempts to increase safety for those attempting the steps and also to discourage additional illegal activities.

 The main reason the Stairways are closed is because of the neighborhood disturbance created by hikers.
 The complaints from residents have left the trail closed.
-This guide will show you how to reach the stairs from the bottom of the steps, review the Bowman to Stairways and Moanalua Saddle to Haiku Stairs posts for alternate routes to the top of the stairway.
+This guide will show you how to reach the stairs from the bottom of the steps, review the Moanalua Middle ridge, Bowman to Stairways, and Moanalua Saddle to Haiku Stairs posts for alternate routes to the top of the stairway.

 Directions (from downtown Honolulu via Google Maps):

 First, you need to drive to Haiku Village in Kaneohe.